secdev02/Network-Support/README.md

 - Get authorization before replaying production tokens
 - Be aware tokens may trigger actions (emails, notifications, etc.)
 - Check token expiration before replaying
+- Use incognito mode to isolate from your normal session
+- Remember: in incognito session, you ARE that user - any actions are as them

+**📖 For complete guide on Incognito Session feature, see [INCOGNITO_GUIDE.md](INCOGNITO_GUIDE.md)**

+### Using HAR Analyzer

 The HAR analyzer is perfect for:
 - **Post-mortem debugging**: Load exported HAR files